Speedwell Weather Derivatives (SWD) are experts in analysing,

 construction, agriculture, retail, tourism and hospitality.
 SWD is regulated by

-the financial regulator in the United Kingdom, the Financial Services Authority.
+the financial regulator in the United Kingdom, the Financial Conduct Authority.

 Lack of weather observations is one of the biggest obstacles encountered when structuring